IthamarFrancois/Web-Design-Challenge/README.md

 Final Code/HTML - Ithamar Francois:
 https://ithamarfrancois.github.io/Web-Design-Challenge/

+In the above link you will find the normal HTML homework assignment portion (website recreation), as well as a BONUS version of the website with another dataset (my own from API homework #6), fully integrated together and formatted for mulitple screen sizes. :)

 ## Background

 Data is more powerful when we share it with others!
 Let's take what we've learned about HTML and CSS to create a dashboard showing off the analysis we've done.